Understand Windows updates on MHC-owned office computers

 What is the Windows update process?

 1. Computers check for updates several times a day.
-Updates will be downloaded and staged.
+Updates will be downloaded and staged, and a deadline set for 21 days from release day.

-3. At the deadline, the computer will notify of the pending restart and offer options for managing the restart.
+4. At the deadline, if the computer has been unsuccessful in restarting, it will notify of the pending restart and offer options for managing the restart.

-4. Options will remain available for a grace period of 7 days to allow for vacation, out of office, and busy weeks.
+5. A grace period of 7 days is available to allow for vacation, out of office, and busy weeks.

-5. After the deadline plus grace period has passed (28 days since the patch was released), the computer will notify for a restart which may occur during active hours.
+6. After the deadline plus grace period has passed (28 days since the patch was released), the computer will notify for a restart -- which may finally occur during active hours

 The notification window appears near the bottom right corner of the screen and includes information about the estimated time to update, and options to "Restart Now", "Pick a time", and "Restart tonight."